lxc/linuxcontainers.org/content/lxc/getting-started.md

 Your system will then have all the LXC commands available, all its templates as well as the python3 binding should you want to script LXC.

+Use the following command to check whether the Linux kernel has the required configuration:

+    lxc-checkconfig

 # Creating unprivileged containers as a user